Ivana-Djordjevic/react-portfolio/README.md

 * A single `Project` component that will be used multiple times in the Portfolio section

 **Note**: Because this application doesn’t include a back end or connect to an API, the contact form doesn't need to save this information right now.
 You'll add back-end functionality in the next few weeks.
 In the meantime, consider including your email address and phone number on the Contact page.

-### Projects

-For each project that is featured in your portfolio, include the following:

-* An image of the deployed application (either a short animated GIF or screenshot)

-* The title of the project

-* A link to the deployed application

-* A link to the corresponding GitHub repository

-### Design

-As with the previous portfolio Challenge, remember that "good" design is subjective; however, your site should look polished.
-Here are a few guidelines on what that means:

-* Use mobile-first design.

-* Consider using animations and React component libraries.
-Note that this will not affect your grade, but it might impact how potential employers gauge your knowledge.

-## Grading Requirements

-> **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:
->
-> * A repository that has no code
->
-> * A repository that includes a unique name but nothing else
->
-> * A repository that includes only a README file but nothing else
->
-> * A repository that only includes starter code

 This Challenge is graded based on the following criteria: